Publicity: The UK Perspective

 In addition, an organisation will need to consider whether to issue a press release and the media platform, or platforms, on which to do so.
 In light of the expanding number of outlets through which organisations can communicate with stakeholders and the wider public, it is no longer necessary for a company to solely engage with, if at all, mainstream media.
 A company may consider that there is no need to engage in any oral broadcast and instead communicate via platforms such as Twitter and Facebook.
 Alternatively, or additionally and as is common, an organisation may issue a press release on its website.

 If an organisation does wish to make a public oral statement, a great deal of planning should go into determining how, when and where the statement will be made and what can be done to mitigate the risks.
-Those risks were all too evident from the fallout of Prince Andrew’s interview with the BBC relating to his relationship with Jeffrey Epstein, a convicted sex offender.
-Indeed, once an organisation has agreed to provide an interview or to accept questions from the media, while what can be discussed may have been agreed in advance, few questions will in reality be off-limits, and a failure to answer a particularly difficult question could be seen unfavourably.
+Those risks were all too evident from the fallout of Prince Andrew’s interview with the BBC about his relationship with Jeffrey Epstein, a convicted sex offender.
+Indeed, once an organisation has agreed to provide an interview or to accept questions from the media, although what can be discussed may have been agreed in advance, few questions will in reality be off limits, and a failure to answer a particularly difficult question could be seen unfavourably.
 Companies must also be careful not to prejudice an active investigation or prosecution, or make comments that are not founded in fact, which could force a damaging retraction or correction.
 The importance of ensuring that all public statements and comments are consistent and accurate may mean that, particularly at the early stages of an investigation or prosecution, it is necessary to keep all statements short and based on information within a company’s knowledge.

 However, as much as an organisation may wish to escape direct communication with the mainstream media, it is unlikely that it will be able to insulate senior executives, who regularly appear in public, from being asked questions.
 As a result, consideration should be given to how those individuals should be expected to respond.
 Preparation and training for senior executives is essential.
 A senior executive appearing at annual meetings or a conference must be well briefed and prepared to answer difficult questions from journalists.